ARPANSA scientist joins radio wave task group

 ARPANSA brings UV ratings out of the shadows with new shadecloth swing tags

-Popping up a beach cabana when the ultraviolet (UV) radiation index creeps above 3 is a popular way to protect ourselves and loved ones from the sun.
+Popping up a beach cabana when the ultraviolet (UV) radiation index creeps to 3 or above is a popular way to protect ourselves and loved ones from the sun.
 But – just like the clothes we wear – not all shade fabrics are created equal when it comes to UV protection.

 To make it easier for consumers, the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has launched Ultraviolet Effectiveness (UVE) 95+% swing tags for shadecloth products such as umbrellas, tents, cabanas, shade sails and awnings.